Writing great content is often not enough.

 That is because some of them are designed to help certain smaller niches that are within the larger niche of Yoga.

-If you do not belong to this smaller niche, you might not have any content that can benefit these individuals.
+If you do not belong to this smaller niche, you might not have any great content that can benefit these individuals.

 Either way, joining a Facebook group is not where the work ends, but rather where it begins.